* Y @

 Invoking an Element

-The only exception is a character’s Main Profession, which may be invoked for simultaneous tasks after the first invocation, contributing only a single die each time.
-When invoked a second time, the Main Profession must be fully applicable to contribute this die.
+The only exception is a character’s Main Profession, which may be invoked for simultaneous tasks after the first invocation.
+Invoking it the first time contributes two dice as normal, but subsequent invocations contribute only a single die each time.
+When invoked in this manner, the Main Profession must be fully applicable to contribute this die.

 Special Situations when Rolling

-Receiving Help: When another character helps the focal character, the assisting player explains how their character does so and invokes an applicable Profession, Specialization, or Quality.
-The focal player may add a Bonus Die to the their roll, up to the maximum of six dice.
-If the addition of bonus dice would increase the total pool beyond six dice, each two bonus dice beyond the maximum instead reduce the TN by 1.
+When another character helps the focal character, the assisting player explains how their character does so and invokes an applicable Profession, Specialization, or Quality.
+The focal player may add a bonus die to the focal character’s roll, up to the maximum of six dice.
+If the addition of bonus dice would increase the total pool beyond six dice, each two bonus dice beyond the maximum instead reduces the TN by 1.

 Only character elements (Professions, Specializations, and Qualities) may be used to add a die in this way.
 Special Talents, Principles, and Worst Impulses are not invoked in the same fashion and cannot be used.